-Fifth: To the credit of the Swap Agreement Payment Fund the amount, if any, needed to increase the amount in that Account so that it equals the amount estimated at the time of the transfer to be necessary to pay to any Swap Providers (i) the Swap Agreement Periodic Payments required to be paid during the ensuing six months and (ii) any Swap Agreement Termination Payments then due and payable.
-In the event that the Agency enters into more than one Swap Agreement and there are not sufficient funds at the end of a month to make all deposits to all Accounts of the Swap Agreement Payment Fund, amounts shall be deposited to the Series 17 Account of the Swap Agreement Payment Fund and any other Account created with respect to a Swap Agreement on a pro rata basis;
+Second: To the credit of the Swap Agreement Payment Fund the amount, if any, needed to increase the amount in the Accounts therein so that the Accounts equal the amount estimated at the time of transfer to be necessary to pay to any Swap Providers the Swap Agreement Periodic Payments required to be paid during the ensuing six months.
+In the event that the Agency enters into more than one Swap Agreement and there are not sufficient funds at the end of a month to make all deposits to all Accounts of the Swap Agreement Payment Fund, amounts shall be deposited to the Swap Agreement Payment Fund and any other Account created with respect to a Swap Agreement on a pro rata basis.